AdobeDocs/campaign-classic.en/help/technotes/using/migrate-users-to-ims.md

 Key steps for this migration are listed below:

+1. Adobe upgrades your environments to Campaign v7.3.5.
+1. After the upgrade, you can still create new users with both methods, as native user or with IMS.
-1. Your internal Campaign Administrator must add unique emails to all native users on the Campaign client console, and confirm to your Adobe Transition Manager (or to Adobe Customer Care) once this is done.
+1. Your internal Campaign Administrator must add unique emails to all native users on the Campaign client console, and confirm to your Adobe representative / Customer Care once this is done.
 This step is detailed in [this section](#ims-migration-id).
-1. Work with Adobe to secure a date for Adobe to run automated migration for your non-technical users (operators) and product profiles.
-This step requires an hour window with no downtime to any of your instances.
+1. Work with your Adobe representative / Customer Care to secure a date for Adobe to run automated migration for your non-technical users (operators) and product profiles.
+This step requires an hour window with no downtime to any of your services.
 1. Your internal Campaign Administrator validates these changes, and provides sign-off.
 After this migration, you must no longer create any further operator authenticating with his login and password.

 You can also migrate your technical operator(s) to Adobe Developer Console as detailed in [this technote](ims-migration.md).
-This step is highly recommended starting Campaign Classic v7.3.5 if you are using Campaign APIs.

 Once this migration is completed, confirm to your Adobe Transition Manager (for Managed Services users), or to Adobe Customer care (for Hosted customers).
-Adobe then marks the migration as complete, and blocks new native user creation and native user login.
+Adobe then marks the migration as complete.
 Your environment is then secured and standardized.

 ## How to migrate Hybrid and On-Premise environments? {#ims-migration-procedure-on-prem}

 Key steps for this migration are listed below:

+1. Upgrade your environments to Campaign v7.3.5.
+1. After the upgrade, you can still create new users with both methods, as native user or with IMS.
 1. Your internal Campaign Administrator must configure Adobe IMS as detailed in [this section](../../integrations/using/configuring-ims.md).
 1. Then add unique emails to all native users on the Campaign client console.
 This step is detailed in [this section](#ims-migration-id).
 1. Create users and product profiles in Adobe Admin Console as detailed in [Campaign v8 documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/admin/permissions/manage-permissions.html){target="_blank"}.
 1. Enable the **Connect with Adobe ID** option for all operators.
 1. Implement Adobe IMS for your connection as detailed in [this page](../../integrations/using/implementing-ims.md).

 You can also migrate your technical operator(s) to Adobe Developer Console as detailed in [this technote](ims-migration.md).
-This step is highly recommended starting Campaign Classic v7.3.5 if you are using Campaign APIs.

 ## Frequently Asked Questions {#ims-migration-faq}